voxel51/eta/docs/cuda_install_guide.md

 is 10.1, but TensorFlow does not yet support it, so we stick with CUDA 9.0 in this document.

-> WARNING: this is what worked for me and I have tried to be as general as
+> WARNING: This is what worked for me and there could be issues pertraining to
+> a specific system configuration.
+Nonetheless, I have tried to be as general as
 > possible.
-But if any of the steps does not work for you, please do not come
-> to my house.
-I do not have food for you.

 ## Overview